NZMSA/2023-Phase-2/software-development/README.md

 - Mobile device compatibility
 - Complexity of the application
 - Cool factor 😎, or how awesome your idea is
+- Extent of use of Microsoft technologies (C#, TypeScript, .NET, Azure etc.)

 ## Front-end Application
 ---